adityaadarsh/Iris-Exploratory-Data-Analysis-With-Machine-Learning/README.md

 You can see the data in 'Iris.csv' file.

 # Code:
-The exploratory data analysis file is in 'iris_notebook.ipynb' file.
+The complete code is in the 'iris_notebook.ipynb' file.